iiasa/ixmp/doc/api.rst

    :show-inheritance:
    :members:

-   A Scenario is a :class:`TimeSeries` that also contains model data, including model solution data.
+   A Scenario is a :class:`.TimeSeries` that also contains model data, including model solution data.
    See the :ref:`data model documentation <data-model-data>`.

    The Scenario class provides methods to manipulate model data items: